reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

 >           material: Fe
 >   ```
 >
-> - a bit more detailed, therefor no internal reference
+> - a bit more detailed, therefore no internal reference
 >
 >   ``` YAML
 >       layers: